 Seeing the VW Golf in a seventh-place represents a slow start to 2021.
 Compared to the overall third spot achieved in 2020, the german manufacturers best selling brand may also come under pressure from the impressive ID.3 electric in-house rival this year.

-Only being introduced in 2020 did not hinder the Ford Puma from attaining an honourable ninth place in the 2020 end of year sales list.
-With a slightly better start to 2020 could the latest Ford model challenge for the best selling SUV of 2021?
+Only being introduced in 2020 did not hinder the Ford Puma from attaining an honourable ninth place in the 2020 end of the year sales list.
+With a slightly better start to 2020, could the latest Ford model challenge the best selling SUV of 2021?

 Featuring in the Top 10 for the first time, the Kia Niro range includes options for plug-in hybrid, mild hybrid and fully electric models.
 With the market as a whole moving toward electric options, the Niro may become a fixture in the top spots for years to come.

 Completing the top 10 is the Ford Focus.
 Once upon a time, it was almost impossible to move the Focus Focus off the number one spot.
 2020 saw the model finished in the fourth spot overall.
 Could a weak start to 2021 see the Focus end up outside the top 10 places for the very first time?

 It is early days, of course, and as showrooms begin to reopen (hopefully) later in 2021, we may see a different picture emerge.
 However, the signs are that the UK car market may be shifting and some manufacturers may be better placed to seize the advantage.